Sec0gh/Portswigger-Labs/Information Disclosure/README.md

 ```
 ---
 ### Lab5: Information disclosure in version control history
-- From the lab name it talks about the version control systems and its histories such as `Git & GitHub` which is being in the `/.git` directory.
+- From the lab name it talks about the version control systems and their histories such as `Git & GitHub` which is being in the `/.git` directory.

 > Version control system: keeps track of the changes we make to our files, and we can make edits to multiple files and treat a collection of edits as a single change, which is commenly known as a `commit`.